Diary of Percy Lay, 1914-1918 - Part 11

 way back to their lines

-they very nearly got back
+they very.nearly got back

-Escaped from Bologne.
+Escaped from Boulogne.

 16th Very Cold and Had